Zeina08/Amazon-US-Customer-Reviews-Dataset/milestones/milestone3.md

 b.
 Describe all columns in your dataset: their scales and data distributions.
 Describe categorical and continuous variables.
 Describe your target column.

 Categorical variables (string):
--Marketplace: US
+- Marketplace: US
--Product_category: books, video games, etc
+- Product_category: books, video games, etc
--Vine: indicates whether a review is part of Amazon vine program (binary as in y/n)
+- Vine: indicates whether a review is part of Amazon vine program (binary as in y/n)
--Verified_purchase: whether purchases are verified
+- Verified_purchase: whether purchases are verified
--Review_headline: short text
+- Review_headline: short text
--Review_body: full review text
+- Review_body: full review text

 Numerical (continuous):
 -Star_rating: ratings by users from 1-5